Poppets Town: Recurring

-Cozy is an anthropomorphic zebra with red and white stripes who wears no clothes.
-He likes to look after the crossroads and rides a blue wooden horse.
-He also lives in a house with a big horseshoe on top of his roof.
+Cozy is an anthropomorphic zebra with red and white stripes.
+He has round ears, a long tail, and black bead eyes.
+Cozy also wears no clothes, (the red helmet when riding his blue wooden horse as exception).
+He likes to look after traffic when he's at the crossroads and rides a blue wooden horse that runs on "rocking power".
+He also lives in a house with a large horseshoe on the roof.